LikithsaiKovi/ReachInbox-OneBox/README.md

 - **AI-powered categorization** of incoming emails (Interested, Meeting Booked, Not Interested, Spam, Out of Office)
 - **Elasticsearch indexing** for fast email search and filtering
 - **Vector-based RAG** using Qdrant for intelligent reply suggestions
-- **Slack & webhook integrations** for instant notifications on interested leads
+- **Optional Slack integrations** for instant notifications on interested leads
 - **Modern React frontend** for email management and search

 ## 🏗️ Architecture